About Configuration Conflicts

 - Resolve the conflict by selecting one of these radio buttons and clicking Continue:

 - Reject the out of band changes and replace with the last known device config.
-This will overwrite the configuration stored on the device with the configuration stored on CDO.
+This will overwrite the configuration stored on the device with the configuration stored on Defense Orchestrator.

 - Accept out-of-band changes.
-This will overwrite the configuration and any pending changes stored on CDO with the device's running configuration.
+This will overwrite the configuration and any pending changes stored on Defense Orchestrator with the device's running configuration.